 Ron Adler published a number of technical books including these:

-My father passed away in August 2015.
-We celebrated our last Passover together in 2015 in Tel Aviv.
+Ron Adler passed away in 2015.
+We celebrated our last Passover together that same year:

 A Video Interview with Ron Adler’s brother: Jan (Yanek/Yochanan) Adler.
 April 1932 – March 2016.
 Filmed in Queens, NY in 2010.